 A technology company is ready to launch a game-changing product.
 In the resolution, the board has approved the budget, timeline, and marketing strategy.
 This resolution serves as a green light for innovation and growth.

-Building consensus and encouraging collaboration among board members is the first step toward successful board resolution management.
+- Building consensus is the first step toward successful board resolution management.
 Open and productive conversations ensure that resolutions represent the board’s collective wisdom and competence.

-Communication must be open and transparent since it fosters trust and ensures that all shareholders are on the same page.
-It is critical for a resolution to pass successfully.
+- Communication must be open and transparent since it promotes trust among stakeholders, which is critical for a resolution to pass successfully.

-All board resolutions should be securely stored.
-For example, board portals provide a room for easy reference and organization.
-Board members can use boardroom software to submit votes, e-sign board resolutions, and access them at any time and from any location.
+- Use board management software to securely store documents, submit votes, e-sign board resolutions, and access them at any time and from any location.

 The market for board portals has grown 70% from 2020-2023.
 It is unsurprising that over half of the 400 surveyed companies are seeking technological innovations, given the current trend.
 Moreover, Deloitte identifies three main advantages of board portals: improved information access, centralized communications, and enhanced data protection.